Left

 Many of our ISV customers have moved to the new development platform and are pushing test code units to make ‘test automation’ for their standardized solutions.
 As Luc van Vugt fans, we encourage that, the more coded automation the better.

-However, at Global Mediator we build a lot of JavaScript add-ins that are not written in AL and our own Meta UI has very few lines of AL code.
+However, at Global Mediator we build a lot of JavaScript add-ins that are not written in AL and our own UI Builder for Business Central has very few lines of AL code.
 Surely, we will see more such hybrid development that need to be tested and maybe updated with the same frequency as Dynamics 365 BC.
 Here we cannot rely on test code units and having to do manual test with every update is not time-efficient.

 In addition, we see a fair amount of repeated manual testing for development in larger legacy solutions that are gradually being moved forward to new coding standards.
 Ongoing development and many smaller modifications suggest some form of automated testing is needed.
 However, writing test code units for the legacy code can seem a wasted effort and repeated manual testing is costly.